Sledge hockey: Rules

-Essentially all of the standard rules of ice hockey apply to sledge hockey.
+Essentially all of the standard rules of ice hockey apply to Para ice hockey.
 The differences are those necessitated by the ice sled and the athlete.
 The first set of international rules was created in 1990 and were drafted from Canadian rules.
-Teeing and ramming are two penalties which are unique to sledge hockey: Teeing is the act of charging an opponent using any part of the front radius of the sled, and ramming is when a player "intentionally lifts or raises the front nose of the sled, intentionally turns up the under part of the sled towards an opponent, or intentionally exposes a sled blade and collides with another player" and is "[a] Minor, Misconduct, or a Major plus a Game Misconduct penalty, at the discretion of the referee."
+Teeing and ramming are two penalties which are unique to Para ice hockey: Teeing is the act of charging an opponent using any part of the front radius of the sled, and ramming is when a player "intentionally lifts or raises the front nose of the sled, intentionally turns up the under part of the sled towards an opponent, or intentionally exposes a sled blade and collides with another player" and is "[a] Minor, Misconduct, or a Major plus a Game Misconduct penalty, at the discretion of the referee."
 Pushers must wear a team jersey and safety equipment, and cannot exceed the speed of the average player on the ice nor can they enter the "house" (the area extending from the goal crease to the end-zone faceoff dots, extended to the top of the faceoff circles) while in the defensive zone.

 Games are divided into three 15-minute periods.
 If there is a tie at the end of regulation time, it is followed by overtime, and if still tied after the overtime period, a shootout occurs to determine the winning team.